 QUIZ POLICY: Quizzes also comprise 20% of your final grade.
-Students will be expected to complete all quizzes by the due date provided in the course schedule by 11:59pm ET on Fridays (unless otherwise noted on the course schedule).
+Students will be expected to complete all quizzes by the due date provided in the course schedule.
 If an approved excused absence is not provided, students should expect to receive a zero (0) for the quiz.
-If you have a question about a quiz prior to the due date, please use the Course Question discussion board link, or communicate with the instructor or TA no less than 72 hours before the deadline.
+Quizzes can only be taken once.
 When quizzes are made available, you may begin them at any time, but you will need to complete them within one hour (1 hour).
 Please allow enough time to take the quiz in one sitting, as you will not be able to stop and come back to it.
 All quizzes will have 15 questions.
 (1 point/question).
-Quiz content will be taken from the Scarre and Fagan textbook and additional readings unless otherwise noted.
+Quiz content will be taken from the textbook and additional readings unless otherwise noted.
 Lastly, note that for each quiz we are looking for the best possible answer and reading the text and assigned readings is the BEST way to succeed on the quizzes.